lucasdreger/diagrams/scripts/2025-05-02-workflow-reference.md

           # Add our changes
           git add svg_files html_files

-          # Only commit if there are changes
+          # Check if there are changes to commit
-          if git diff --staged --quiet; then
+          if git diff --cached --quiet; then
             echo "No changes to commit"
             echo "changes_made=false" >> $GITHUB_OUTPUT
           else